Updated: June 2, 2022

-A month or so ago, I was having a conversation with one of our association clients who was struggling to get board members to commit to a solid membership onboarding strategy in relation to a new pricing model.
+I recently had a conversation with an association client who was struggling to get board members to commit to a solid membership onboarding strategy in relation to a new pricing model.
 This included a lot of talk around the right timing for communication, where to communicate, how often, etc. There were questions being asked and assumptions being made that I’ve heard from other associations as well, so I thought I’d share some insight into the importance of new member onboarding for associations.

 It’s not about you, it’s about your members

-You, your board, the higher ups—they all know who you are and what you do.
-And to all of you, it’s easy, so to speak, to talk about your organization and why you love it so much.
+You, your board, your team—they all know about your association and what you do.
+And to all of you, it’s easy to talk about your organization and why you love it so much.
 You already know the meaning of all the acronyms, where to go to connect with others, who to turn to if you have an issue with your membership, etc.

 Your members do not readily have this information and potential members surely don’t either.